woocommerce/grow/packages/js/generator-grow/README.md

-# Ventures Team Boilerplate Generator
+# Grow Team Boilerplate Generator

-Yeoman generator that helps to unify the repos maintained by the Ventures Team.
+Yeoman generator that helps to unify the repos maintained by the Grow Team.

 ## Prerequisites